Access to Active Directory

 - Misconfigurations Exchange has automated rules that assign various policies or settings.
 If you delete a recipient, and then change the rules or policies, restoring an Exchange user object may result in a user being assigned to the wrong policy (or even to a policy that no longer exists).

-If you deleted an Exchange configuration object using Exchange management tools, do not restore the object.
-Instead, re-create the object using the Exchange management tools (Exchange Administration Console or Exchange Management Shell).
+If you deleted an Exchange configuration object using Exchange management tools, don't restore the object.
+Instead, create the object again using the Exchange management tools (Exchange admin center or Exchange Management Shell).

-If you deleted an Exchange configuration object without using the Exchange management tools, recover them as soon as possible.
+If you deleted an Exchange configuration object without using the Exchange management tools, recover the object as soon as possible.
 The more administrative and configuration changes that have been made in the system since the deletion, the more likely it is that restoring the objects will result in misconfiguration.

 If you recover deleted Exchange recipients (contacts, users, or distribution groups), monitor closely for collisions and errors relating to the recovered objects.
 If Exchange policies or other configuration relating to recipients may have been modified since the deletion, re-apply current policies to the restored recipients to ensure that they’re configured correctly.